Hot Topic: Budgeting in the midst of a pandemic – with Brexit thrown in for some extra fun!

 Budgeting is a challenging task for all involved at the best of times, taking weeks if not months of hard work to agree a final set of assumptions.
-Many budgets have been completely thrown off course during the past year which has presented new challenges for finance and the wider business when setting new budgets for the year ahead.
+Many budgets have been completely thrown off course during the past eighteen months which has presented new challenges for finance and the wider business when setting new budgets for the year ahead.
 Unlike most ‘normal’ years we cannot rely on last year as a safe baseline to build against, with many considering the need to budget for further potential lockdowns in the years ahead.

 Driving financial and operational efficiencies is always an important part of the agenda when setting and reviewing budgets, with businesses looking at ways to enhance profit and reduce costs.
 During a pandemic this is brought into even sharper focus.
 It’s important therefore to engage budget holders, finance, procurement and C suite collectively to collaborate together and eliminate silos.
 Being on the same page is key to the success of achieving goals, moving ahead of the competition, resulting in smooth-running operations and opportunities for higher profits.
 As a result of integration between procurement, finance and budget holders, procurement savings are fully integrated in both annual budgets and forecasts throughout the year.
 This practice is generally more well established within GFR/directs procurement, and can be less so within indirects, resulting in scope for opportunity.